mads-2/Autopylot/README.md

 ### Step-by-Step workflow
 I recommend running calculations in a directory seperate from your autopilot directory to keep things clean and organinzed.
 As a result I will mention /path/to/autopilot/directory/ as a stand-in for your compiled autopilot path.\
 0. Create the envirnoment if you haven't done so already: `conda env create -f environment.yml`\
-1. Activate Autopilot: In terminal, type: `ml anaconda`, then `conda activate autopilot`\
+1. Activate Autopilot: In terminal, type: `ml anaconda`, then `conda activate autopilot`.
+You may elect to optimize S0 isdie of autopilot first.
+To do this, please see `test_input_with_opt.yaml` for setup\
 2. Set your submission scripts to work with your machine: `python /path/to/autopilot/directory/make_sh.py candidate_sh.txt ref_sh.txt`.
 Example `candidate_sh.txt` and `ref_sh.txt` are provided.
 You only need to do this once every time you need to use differnt settings on your machine\
 3. Run the autopilot program: `python /path/to/autopilot/directory/autopilot.py -i test_input.yaml`\
 4. Once autopilot calulations are done: Run gradient.py: `python /path/to/autopilot/directory/gradient.py -i test_input.yaml`\